Elon Musk will not fire 75% of Twitter workforce: Report

 Entering Twitter HQ – let that sink in! pic.twitter.com/D68z4K2wq7— Elon Musk (@elonmusk) October 26, 2022

 In the same thread, Elon also mentioned that he will be meeting a lot of people in Twitter.
 This could be where he conveyed his plans of not firing 75 per cent of the employees.
 However, Musk might still end up trimming down the workforce after the takeover.
+It is to be seen how Musk plans to change things around Twitter.
+He has been a proponent of 'free speech' and has been against existence of 'bots' on the company's platform.

 The $44 billion Twitter deal has been in limbo since a couple of months and is finally coming to fruition by Friday.
 The deal will most like be closed by October 28.
 Earlier this year, Musk has backtracked from the deal, claiming that Twitter had been hiding some crucial details about the number of bot accounts on the platform.
 The matter then went to court.
 The judge offered a deadline of October 28 for Musk to complete the deal.